 “Every single chocolate mousse is worth it.
 Every kid sitting at that dessert bar is the financial health of the university,” he said.

-I stand behind everything I said.
+In conjunction, I stand behind everything I said.
 Except the booze cruise part.
-I was clearly exaggerating for effect.
-No campus administrator in his right mind would approve a booze cruise for incoming freshmen, no matter how the kids might appreciate the gesture.
+Clearly I exaggerating for effect.
+No campus administrator in his right mind would approve a booze cruise for incoming freshmen.
+No matter how the kids might appreciate the gesture.
 Can’t you just see the headlines?
 “George Washington University Offers Booze Cruise to Admitted Students.”
 Outrageous.

 Okay, I’m playing around.